joshbegley/nyt-latest/README.md

 `Recent escalating tensions between the Iran-backed group and the Yemeni government have prompted fears that a truce in place since 2022 is nearing collapse.`\
 https://www.nytimes.com/2026/08/07/world/middleeast/yemen-houthis-attack-military-camp.html

-**Schumer Forges Ahead in Fight for Senate, Despite Setbacks**\
+**Schumer, Despite Party Tensions, Forges Ahead in Fight for Senate**\
-`In a phone call, the Democratic leader told the new Michigan contender who has opposed him to just win.`\
+`In a phone call this week, the Democratic leader told the new Michigan Senate nominee who had opposed him to just win, working to foster unity ahead of a difficult race.`\
 https://www.nytimes.com/2026/08/07/us/politics/schumer-senate-midterms.html

 **EE.
 UU. deporta a un grupo de mexicanos en riesgo de tortura**\